👈 Back to "Services"

 Do I need my own website?

 No. You can share a direct booking link with your attendees and post it on social media, put it in emails, or print it on flyers.
-Embedding into a website is optional.
+You can also enable the built-in public site, which gives you a homepage, events listing, and contact page without needing a separate website.
+Embedding into your own website is optional.
 If you do want a website, I can build you one.

 What if I only run free events?